NathanSauret/A-guide-to-switch-to-Pop-OS-for-working-and-gaming-purposes/README.md

 This store is also made by System76 but it's a beta version of what is going to come in Pop!_OS.

 ### - Recording last 30s (or more):
-You can record the last 30s by using OBS with the Replay Buffer acivated.
+You can record the last 30s by using OBS with the Replay Buffer activated.
 You can configure it in the Ouput settings, under Replay Buffer.
 To activate the Replay Buffer at the startup you can add ```obs --startreplaybuffer``` in the Startup Applications Preferences.
 If you did right an OBS icon with a red dot should appear on the top bar.